gremau/EarthSciNotebook/redbutte/rb_weatherstations.md

 (http://ecophys.utah.edu/download/Red_Butte_Weather/YearlyDataFiles/).
 After compiling the data for all years and all stations into one file and plotting all data, it was discovered that all relative humidity data (or vapor pressure as it were) were logged incorrectly between 1992 and 2000.
 These data have been removed from the currently updated data file.
-Peruse the “Quality Control of Web Files” folder located in the project Dropbox for more on this issue.
+Peruse the `Quality Control of Web Files` folder located in the project Dropbox for more on this issue.

 ## Equipment and maintenance procedures